-Fall River Housing Authority is a public housing agency in Fall River, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of November 14th, 2018, Fall River Housing Authority has 1 waiting lists that are open now or opening soon.
+Fall River Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 27th, 2022, Fall River Housing Authority has 1 waiting lists that are open now or opening soon.

 Fall River Housing Authority serves Fall River.

-As of 11/14/2018, it is not known if Fall River Housing Authority is aborbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
+As of 05/27/2022, it is not known if Fall River Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, Fall River Housing Authority manages 2,100 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Fall River Housing Authority manages 2,039 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 6% having issued approximately 327 vouchers in the past year.
 The average voucher holder has received housing benefits for 10 years and 2 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 54 months on the waiting list1.